Ayaan Hirsi Ali: Islam and Muslims

-In a 2016 presentation for the American conservative platform Prager University, Hirsi Ali asserted that a reform of Islam was vital.
-She elaborated that while the majority of Muslims are peaceful, Islam as a belief-system in its current form cannot be considered a religion of peace as justification for violence against homosexuals, apostates and those deemed guilty blasphemy are still clearly stated within Islamic scripture and that Western leaders need to stop downplaying the link between Islam and Islamic terrorism.
-She also added that Western progressives have often dismissed reformist and dissident Muslims as "not representative" and accused any criticism of Islam as racist.
+In a 2016 presentation for the American conservative platform PragerU, Hirsi Ali asserted that a reform of Islam was vital.
+She elaborated that while the majority of Muslims are peaceful, Islam as a belief-system in its current form cannot be considered a religion of peace as justification for violence against homosexuals, apostates and those deemed guilty of blasphemy are still clearly stated within Islamic scripture and that Western leaders need to stop downplaying the link between Islam and Islamic terrorism.
+She also added that Western progressives have often dismissed reformist and dissident Muslims as "not representative" and accused any criticism of Islam of being racist.
 She argued that instead, Western liberals should assist and ally themselves with Muslim reformists who put themselves at risk to push for change by drawing a parallel to when Russian dissidents who internally challenged the ideology of the Soviet Union during the Cold War were celebrated and assisted by people in the West.

 In 2017, Hirsi Ali spoke of how Dawah is often a precursor to Islamism.
 In an article for The Sun she stated "in theory, dawa is a simple call to Islam.
 As Islamists practice the concept, however, it is a subversive, indoctrinating precursor to jihad.
 A process of methodical brainwashing that rejects assimilation and places Muslims in opposition to Western civic ideals.
 It is facilitated by funding from the Middle East, local charities and is carried out in mosques, Islamic centres, Muslim schools and even in people's living rooms.
 Its goal is to erode and ultimately destroy the political institutions of a free society and replace them with Sharia law."

-In September 2020, Hirsi Ali compared "Wokeism" and the Black Lives Matter movement to ISIS, saying both reflected the "intolerant doctrines of a religious cult".

 Muhammad

 Hirsi Ali criticises the central Islamic prophet on morality and personality traits (criticisms based on biographical details or depictions by Islamic texts and early followers of Muhammad).
-In January 2003 she told the Dutch paper Trouw, "Muhammad is, seen by our Western standards, a pervert and a tyrant", as he married, at the age of 53, Aisha, who was six years old and nine at the time the marriage was consummated.
-She later said: "Perhaps I should have said 'a pedophile'".
 Muslims filed a religious discrimination suit against her that year.
 The civil court in the Hague acquitted Hirsi Ali of any charges, but said that she "could have made a better choice of words".